-- report on the scope, character and quality of the work submitted (see below); - satisfy themselves by examination, oral or written, or both, whether the candidate possesses a good general knowledge of the particular field of learning within which the thesis falls.

-Criteria for the Award of the Degree of MPhil :

-3.1 Examiners are asked to bear in mind the Cardiff Metropolitan University's criteria for the award of the degree of MPhil (reproduced below from Research Degrees Regulations):
+- report on the scope, character and quality of the work submitted (see below); - satisfy themselves by examination, oral or written, or both, whether the candidate possesses a good general knowledge of the particular field of learning within which the thesis falls. - 3.
+Criteria for the Award of the Degree of PhD: - 3.1 Examiners are asked to bear in mind the Cardiff Metropolitan University's criteria for the award of the degree of PhD (reproduced below from Research Degrees Regulations):

-The degree of Master of Philosophy by Research may be awarded by Cardiff Metropolitan University in recognition of the successful completion of a course of further study and research, the results of which are judged to constitute a critical evaluation and analysis of a body of knowledge or an original contribution to learning or knowledge.
+The degree of Doctor of Philosophy may be awarded in recognition of the successful completion of a scheme of further study and research, the results of which are judged to constitute an original contribution to learning and to give evidence of systematic study and of ability to relate the results of such study to the general body of knowledge in the subject.

-3.2 In judging the merit of a thesis submitted in candidature for the degree of MPhil, the examiners shall bear in mind the standard and scope of work which it is reasonable to expect a capable and diligent student to present after a period of one to two years (as appropriate) of full-time study, or its part-time equivalent.
-In addition, the examiners should consider the attributes and achievements of the candidate, as displayed in the examination, in relation to the criteria laid down in the FHEQ for Masters awards (see appendix 2)
+3.2 In judging the merit of a thesis submitted in candidature for the degree of PhD, the examiners shall bear in mind the standard and scope of work which it is reasonable to expect a capable and diligent student to present after a period of two to three years (as appropriate) of full-time study, or its part-time equivalent.
+In addition, the examiners should consider the attributes and achievements of the candidate, as displayed in the examination, in relation to the criteria laid down in the FHEQ for Doctoral awards (see appendix 2).